NET WORTH: Unknown

 FUNDING AREAS: Public Policy & Women's Equity, Arts & Culture, Education & Youth, Health, Human Services

-OVERVIEW: Suzanne Nora Johnson and her husband David Johnson move their philanthropy through the Suzanne M. Nora Johnson and David G. Johnson Foundation, which gave away a little over $1 million recently.
+OVERVIEW: Suzanne Nora Johnson and her husband David Johnson conduct their philanthropy through the Suzanne M. Nora Johnson and David G. Johnson Foundation, which gave away a little over $1 million recently.
 The couple hold a number of board memberships.
-In the field of public policy, one of their interest areas, Johnson serves as a vice chair of the board of trustees of the Brookings Institution, a Washington, D.C.-based think tank.
+In the field of public policy, one of their interest areas, Johnson serves as a vice chair of the board of trustees of the Brookings Institution, a think tank based in Washington, D.C.
 The Johnsons are also interested in women's equity, arts and culture, education, youth, and more.
 Much of the couple's grantmaking involves Los Angeles and the east coast.

 BACKGROUND: Born in 1957 in Chicago to middle class parents, Suzanne Nora Johnson attended University of Southern California and received a J.D. from Harvard Law School.
 She worked at the firm Simpson Thacher and Bartlett, and then as a law clerk on the U.S. Court of Appeals before joining Goldman Sachs.
 Johnson spent more than two decades at Goldman, making partner in 1992, and later serving as vice chairman.
 Johnson has been on Forbes' 100 Most Powerful Women list.

 PUBLIC POLICY & WOMEN'S EQUITY: Johnson and her husband David, through their Suzanne M. Nora Johnson and David G. Johnson Foundation, have steadily supported public policy outfits.
-Johnson serves as a vice chair of the board of trustees of the Brookings Institution, a Washington, D.C.-based think tank.
-David is the former chair of Public Counsel Law Center, the "nation’s largest public interest pro bono law firm."
+Johnson serves as a vice chair of the board of trustees of the Brookings Institution, and David is the former chair of Public Counsel Law Center, the "nation’s largest public interest pro bono law firm."
 He founded the outfit's Impact Litigation Project, which "addresses economic justice through large-scale litigation."

 Recent grantees in this area include Pacific Council on International Policy, which is "committed to building the vast potential of the West Coast for impact on global issues, discourse, and policy," Council on Foreign Relations, ACLU of Southern California, and Washington Center for Equitable Growth.
 The couple has given particularly large grants to Brookings Institution, recently supporting its Global Leadership Council, Latin American Initiative, and Hamilton Project, which offers a "strategic vision and produces innovative policy proposals on how to create a growing economy that benefits more Americans."